ARCHER2-HPC/archer2-docs/docs/user-guide/energy.md

 ## Controlling CPU frequency

-You can request specific CPU frequencies (in kHz) for compute nodes through `srun` options or environment variables.
+You can request specific CPU frequency caps (in kHz) for compute nodes through `srun` options or environment variables.
-The available frequencies on the ARCHER2 processors along with the options and environment variables:
+The available frequency caps on the ARCHER2 processors along with the options and environment variables:

 | Frequency | `srun` option | Slurm environment variable | Turbo boost enabled? |
 |----------:|--------------|----------------------------|-------|